iodepo/odis-arch/graphOps/releaseGraphs/README.md

 - Training
 - Vessels

 Each of these concepts forms a node in the graph, with edges representing the relationships between them.
 This structure allows for a high degree of interconnectivity and cross-referencing, facilitating a more holistic understanding of the available information.

 The knowledge graph leverages **schema.org** as its vocabulary, a semantic framework used for structuring data on the internet.
 This choice ensures that the data within the graph is organized in a standardized, universally understood manner, making it easier for users to navigate and extract meaningful insights.

 In essence, the Ocean InfoHub Knowledge Graph is a powerful tool that brings together diverse oceanic information in a structured, accessible, and user-friendly format, promoting better decision-making and sustainable practices for the world's oceans.

+## Release Graph

+To better support the use by and the engagment with the ODIS community, the OIH graph is assembled into publishable components.
+Additionally, a set of notebooks to provide guidance on how to interact and use these components have been developed.

-Initial strides towards making these products available can be explored at the [Ocean InfoHub Graph (OIH-Graph)](https://github.com/iodepo/odis-arch/tree/schema-dev-df/docs/releases).
-The data housed here can also be accessed through the subsequent links provided.
+The resource can be accessed through the links provided below.
 As the project progresses, these resources will be auto-generated, and updated versions of the graph will be periodically released on Zenodo, complete with DOI and citation methodologies, ensuring the traceability and credibility of the information.

 The preliminary exploratory code, which probes the application of Natural Language Processing (NLP) for extracting Geopolitical Entities (GPEs) from these resources, can be located in [./dataScience](dataScience/README.md).
 This signifies the commencement of our journey into exploring potential strategies to maximize the utility of the OIH Graph.

 ## Notebooks